General Application Requirements

 Documentation for Travel from Outside the U.S.

-Students will be mailed the Form I-20 with their acceptance letter.
+Students who have completed the Enrollment Confirmation process will receive an email with instructions on the I-20 application process from the Center for Global Learning.
 Students will present this form, along with supporting documentation, to the U.S. embassy or consulate in their area.
 Students must have a valid passport issued by their home country for the visa application process and pay any necessary processing fees.
 Collecting documentation and scheduling appointments to complete the visa application process may cause unexpected delays.
 Therefore, it is recommended that students complete and submit the application packet to Saint Peter’s at least three months prior to the semester in which they plan to begin studies.
 Early submission should allow ample time to receive the Form I-20, meet with U.S. consular officers, and make travel arrangements.

 Documentation for Travel from Inside the U.S.